-In Windows 8, open Start screen and type "cmd" - Search pane opens automatically (you can also open Search pane using keyboard shortcut Windows Key+Q).
+In Windows 8 and 8.1, open Start screen and type "cmd" - Search pane opens automatically (you can also open Search pane using keyboard shortcut Windows Key+Q).
 Right-click Command Prompt and click Run as administrator in App bar.

-Windows Vista, 7 and 8 users will have lucky chance to meet User Account Control.
+Windows Vista, 7 and 8/8.1 users will meet the most beloved User Account Control.
 Click Continue or Yes here.

 Now, in the black Command Processor window, type sfc /scannow and press Enter key to run the command.

 In Windows XP, a separate Windows File Protection window opens.
 In a minute or so, another window pops up, asking for Windows XP CD.
 Insert it now and the latter dialog disappears automatically.

 Please note that you do not really need Windows XP Service Pack 3 CD, the original one will do just fine.

 In Windows Vista, 7, 8 and 8.1, the whole process continues within the same Command Prompt window.
 The checking and repairing takes quite some time in all Windows versions - 30 minutes or more is absolutely normal.